MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md

 ms.date: 06/11/2021
 ms.author: bholtorf
 ---
-# <a name="use-xml-schemas-to-prepare-data-exchange-definitions"></a>Use XML Schemas to Prepare Data Exchange Definitions
+# Use XML Schemas to Prepare Data Exchange Definitions

 To enable import/export of data in XML files through the data exchange framework in [!INCLUDE[prod_short](includes/prod_short.md)], you can use XML schemas to define which data elements you want to exchange with [!INCLUDE[prod_short](includes/prod_short.md)].
 You perform this work on the **XML Schema Viewer** page by loading the XML schema file, selecting the relevant data elements, and then initialising a data exchange definition.